dxe/petition-websites/README.md

 ### Create new bucket in AWS S3 (for dedicated petition website only)

-During creation, allow all public access unless you want to figure out permissions for deployment and CloudFront.

-After creation, under properties, enable static website hosting and set the index document to `index.html`.
+Create a bucket in S3 named after the petition domain

+Leave all the default settings.
+It's ok to leave "Block all public access" checked, and do NOT enable static website hosting as it will be hosted via CloudFront instead.

 ### Create new distribution in CloudFront (for dedicated petition website only)

-Set the domain name to the petition domain (without www), verify, and add a subdomain for "www".
+Set the domain name to the petition domain (without www), verify, click "Check" and add a subdomain for "www".

-Target the S3 bucket's website endpoint.
-If turned on static website hosting in S3, AWS will prompt you to set it correctly when you update the "origin domain" field.

-Example:

-- Incorrect:
-  - `helpthechickens.com.s3.us-west-2.amazonaws.com`
-- Correct:
-  - `helpthechickens.com.s3-website-us-west-2.amazonaws.com`
+Target the S3 bucket.
+Follow its instructions to create and attach an Origin Access Control, and copy the policy it gives you to the S3 bucket's permissions page.

 No need for Web Application Firewall (WAF) at this time.